vujca/vujca.github.io/_posts/2022-07-25-Prepare-proxmox-for-SAS-storage.md

 nano /etc/iscsi/iscsid.conf
 ```

-Search for two lines and change like its writen bellow.
+Search for two lines and change like its written bellow.

 ```
 node.startup = automatic